 With effect from January 1st, 2012, Slovak banks and branches of foreign banks operating in the Slovak Republic, established according to special legislation on banks, are subject to a bank levy.
 The rate of 0.2% annually shall not change during the period from 2017 to 2020.
 Starting 2021, the rate will be zero.

 Special levy on all forms of non-life insurance for insurance companies operating in Slovakia was introduced from 2017.
-The levy of 8% from the received insurance premiums became effective as of January 1st, 2017 and is applicable to insurance contracts concluded after December 31st, 2016.
+The levy of 8% from the received insurance premiums became effective as of January 1st, 2017.

 Corporate income tax relief can be provided under the Law on Investment Incentives.
 Certain corporate income tax relief can be provided also under the Law on Research and Development Incentives.
 The relief is subject to approval of the Ministry of Economy or Ministry of Finance, as the case may be.
 If a taxpayer does not claim corporate income tax relief under the Law on Research and Development Incentives, a special regime for research and development expenses, introduced with effect from January 1st, 2015, can be claimed if certain conditions are fulfilled.